ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Elaine: In defense of including the phrase "search results,"" because in each of these proposals, there us an issue of overloading terms.
 Unclear to stakeholders whats meant and implicated and unintended consequences so lumping them in has implications.

-Paul: CF is simple but doesnt represent reality.
+Paul: CF is simple but doesn't represent reality.
 Doesn't go into enough nuance. essentially reintroducing all the issues we have been trying to resolve.
 We cannot wish a reality where AI is not involved with the search result and CF's proposal seem to think we can. we need to create more understanding of creating more complexity.
 This looks much better than what we are producing but it won't work.

 Krishna: I believe in simplicity and thats why I did an ID but this proposal has oversimplified things. if you pick AI category: by saying AI input is no or disallowed all of the safety protocol on the web will go away. this proposal is oversimplified.
 It's completely not viable.